febuiles/lyricwiki.el/README.markdown

     M-x lyrics

-Adand get your lyrics!

-If you're using Mac OS X and iTunes you get some extra goodies.
-Running:
+If you want to automatically fetch the lyrics for the current song in iTunes (OS X), Amarok or Rhythmbox (Linux) you can use:

     M-x lyrics-itunes

-will get the current playing song in iTunes and fetch its lyrics.

-With Amarok

     M-x lyrics-amarok

-And finally with Rhythmbox

     M-x lyrics-rhythmbox

 License, Contact, E-T-C